98, Awolowo Road

 Telephone: +234 (1) 4615203-4, 4630853-4, 2702657

 The firm remains without question the number-one capital markets law firm in Nigeria.
-Among other notable deals, the firm advised the federal government of Nigeria in connection with its US$1 billion sophomore Eurobond transaction consisting of US$500 million notes (due 2018) and US$500 million notes (due 2023).
+Among other notable deals, the firm advised the federal government of Nigeria in connection with its debut global depository notes programme.

-We advised GlaxoSmithKline Consumer Nigeria Plc in connection with a scheme of arrangement and capital reorganisation involving the increase by GlaxoSmithKline Plc (UK) of its equity holding in the company to 75 per cent and the rationalisation of the capital of the company.
+In the area of corporate restructuring, the firm advised GlaxoSmithKline in connection with a proposed scheme of arrangement and capital reorganisation involving the increase to (75 per cent) by GlaxoSmithKline (UK) of its equity holding in the company.

-The intellectual property and technology group works with clients to attain effective protection for their brands, intangible assets, concepts and business operating plans.
-We provide well-thought-through, practical and commercially sensible legal solutions to clients with respect to their intellectual property and technology acquisition needs.
+The Firm’s intellectual property and technology group (IPTG) works with clients to attain effective protection for their brands, intangible assets, concepts and business operating plans.
+The IPTG provides well-thought-through, practical solutions to clients with respect to their intellectual property and technology acquisition needs.